koajs/koa/docs/guide.md

 ## Middleware Best Practices

+  This section covers middleware authoring best practices, such as middleware accepting options, named middleware for debugging, among others.

+### Middleware options

   When creating public middleware it's useful to conform to the convention of wrapping the middleware in a function that accepts options, allowing users to extend functionality.
 Even if your middleware accepts _no_ options, this is still